If you have or are ever to lose one or more teeth, it is likely that you would wish to replace them.

 Expect to have the dentist physically examine your mouth, teeth and existing denture (if applicable).

-X-Rays and a a Computer Tomography (CT) scan will also be carried out in most instances.
+X-Rays and a Computer Tomography (CT) scan will also be carried out in most instances.

-Using these technologies, the dental professional is taking a medical viewpoint of your teeth, jaw and overall health to not only assess your suitability, but decide what sizes of implants and the locations that would be necessary to complete the procedure successfully.
+Using these technologies, the dental professional is creating a full assessment of the position of any nerves or other structure in your jaws.
+They will also assess your overall health to not only assess your suitability but decide what sizes of implants and the locations that would be necessary to complete the procedure successfully.

 As part of this consultation, you will discuss the steps involved, the costs and be made aware of the pros and cons.